Hong Kong reports 1st case of H7N9 bird flu

 HONG KONG (AP) — Hong Kong has reported its first case of the H7N9 bird flu strain, in a possible sign the virus is spreading beyond mainland China since it first emerged there earlier this year.

-The maid had a history of traveling across the border to the mainland city of Shenzhen to buy, slaughter and eat chickens, Ko said.
+He said the maid had a history of traveling across the border to the mainland city of Shenzhen to buy, slaughter and eat chickens.

 H7N9 was first identified April.
 It has sickened 139 people and killed 45 in China and Taiwan.